 By giving your customers options you also open the door to increase retention.
 Customers unsubscribe for a variety of reasons.
 It could be the volume of emails you’re sending, specific content or just the channel.
 Bear these in mind when thinking about your unsubscribe process.

-This also reminds me of this great unsubscribe page from AppSumo (probably my favourite).
+This also reminds me of this great unsubscribe page from AppSumo (probably my favorite).
 I mentioned this last week when discussing how to build an email remarketing machine (Gangnam Style!)

 …but don’t forget: always have an unsubscribe from all option somewhere easy.
 You want to make sure you comply with the laws!